 Some now have various firmness layers available (usually made out of foam) that you can add or remove until the mattress reaches your desired comfort.

 Some use 'toppers' that you can flip for a different feel, and others have alternative firmness options on each side of the mattress.

 A few even have so-called 'firmness zones', which let you adjust the feel on each side of the bed (in case you prefer your mattress firmer than your partner does).

 5. 'Cool' mattress claims may well be authentic

 If you get hot while you sleep and you're looking for a mattress that will keep you cool, you may be wowed by the various claims made by many mattress manufacturers.

 Unfortunately, in the past, CHOICE experts have consistently found that mattresses claimed to be better for 'hot' sleepers haven't differentiated themselves in this test enough to live up to those claims – most returned results of 'medium-warm'.

-"Eight mattresses were measured as cold or very cold and three came back as warm.
+"Eight mattresses were measured as cold or very cold and three came back as warm in our 2022 test.
+This year, two were cool and one was very cool.
 This is a big shift from what we typically see, where almost all tested mattresses come back as 'normal' (medium-warm)."

 Two cool models